 1. Career Day

-Invite parents, community members and professionals to talk about the work they do at your school.
+Invite parents, professional members of the community, and professionals to come and share information regarding what they do with kids at the school.

 2. Job Shadowing